Book Talk: Adam Foulds reflects on fame and his next book

-NEW YORK, July 4 Adam Foulds has written three critically acclaimed books and was included by Granta Magazine on a once-a-decade list of the best of young British novelists, but he says he enjoys a non-consuming type of fame.
+NEW YORK Adam Foulds has written three critically acclaimed books and was included by Granta Magazine on a once-a-decade list of the best of young British novelists, but he says he enjoys a non-consuming type of fame.

 His next book, "In the Wolf's Mouth," is due to be published next year.
 His earlier novel, "The Quickening Maze," was nominated for the Man Booker Prize in 2009, and his narrative poem, "The Broken Word," won the Costa Book Award for Poetry and Somerset Maugham Award.